whylabs/whylogs/python/examples/integrations/fastapi/README.md

 Learn more about how to use WhyLabs to monitor your ML models in production [here](https://docs.whylabsapp.com/).

 ## A decoupled architecture approach to ML monitoring
-Although whylogs' profiling is very fast and WhyLabs' endpoint also returns the write request quickly, sometimes even small increments of time added to every prediction might be too much.
-So instead of directly profiling the data and persisting to WhyLabs on every call, a possible solution could be just persisting the output to an asynchronous message queue, which will be periodically processed, as the following diagram shows:
+In general, whylogs is [quite fast](https://whylabs.ai/blog/posts/data-logging-with-whylogs-profiling-for-efficiency) with bulk logging, but it does have fixed overhead per log call, so some traffic patterns may not lend themselves well to logging synchronously.
+If you can't afford the additional latency overhead that whylogs would take in your inference pipeline then you should consider decoupling whylogs.

+Instead of directly logging the data on every call, you can send the data to a message queue like SQS to asynchronously log.

 ![](https://docs.whylabs.ai/docs/assets/images/fastapi_decoupled_example-c19a3f218e78b2b6dc577a8b761abaa9.png)